Finch-API/finch-docs/docs/Development-Guides/Headers.md

 ## Response headers

-Finch’s additional response headers provide additional information about the data contained in responses.
+Finch’s additional response headers provide information about the data contained in responses.

 Header | Description
 -------|--------------
 `Finch-Request-Id` |	Each response from Finch's API has a unique request identifier.
 If you need to contact us about a specific request, providing the request identifier will ensure the fastest possible resolution.
-`Finch-Data-Retrieved` |	The date/time in ISO-8601 format that the data was retrieved from the payroll provider.
+`Finch-Data-Retrieved` |	The date/time in ISO-8601 format that the data was retrieved from the employment system.